Sebahammer97/CloudHesive_Challenge/README.md

 - [flask_cors](https://flask-cors.readthedocs.io/en/latest/)
 - [mariadb](https://github.com/mariadb-corporation/mariadb-connector-python)

+## Third step
+The Data Base used in this project is MariaDB
+Run the scripts of the data base in these order, which they are on the DataBase folder:
+- 1° DataBase.txt
+- 2° Tables.txt
+- 3° User.txt
+- 4° Procedures.txt

 ## This project was styled by [Prettier](https://prettier.io/) and was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts